 On Monday for example, I went to work.

-Caption 6, El Aula Azul La Doctora Consejos - El pasado
+Caption 6, El Aula Azul - La Doctora Consejos: El pasado

 Play Caption